gioblu/NPC-Forge/README.md

 ### TERMy terminal assistant

 [TERMy](npcs/termy/README.md) is the first NPC baked into the NPC-Forge framework.
 It is a cynical but very knowledgeable Linux terminal assistant that translates your natural language into shell commands without a single artificial neuron.

-Termy is **Turing-complete**, supports conditional branching, loops, and state manipulation; all expressed in plain English.
 Just type `termy` followed by your prompt:

 [![Terminal demonstration](/npcs/termy/showcase.gif)](https://www.youtube.com/watch?v=qeIp0xePLBg)